Canadian flag Proudly Canadian

 Minimum cable auto-selected for ampacity + VD budget.
-Conduit sized by fill calculations.
+Conduit sized by CEC fill calculations.

 🔗